-When the official test time begins, the student is escorted to a separate room to meet his or her panelists/graders and take the actual test.
+When the official test time begins, the student is escorted to a separate room to take the actual test.
 The actual test takes approximately 18-20 minutes to complete.

-As the TOEP test is designed to assess students’ real-life oral English proficiency and communication skills, there is no official “practice test” for the exam.
+As the TOEP test is designed to assess students’ current oral English proficiency and communication skills, there is no official “practice test” for the exam.
 Students are encouraged to speak English regularly and as much as possible in their daily lives in order to hone their oral communication skills and prepare for Teaching Assistant appointments.

 Ways to Practice and Improve Oral English Proficiency:

 Immediately following the TOEP test, the panelists/graders rate each student on his or her oral communication skills on a scale from 1 to 6.
 In the event that there is a discrepancy in the panel's grades, another grader listens to the recorded test and resolves the score.

 The final score for each student is submitted to the Graduate Division within one week of the TOEP test.
 The Graduate Division enters the scores on the students’ StudentAccess files and sends the scores to the students’ departments.

 Students with scores of 5 and 6 on TOEP receive a PASS and are eligible to work as Teaching Assistants.